-The beauty industry has room and careers for all different types of people.
+The beauty industry has room — and careers — for all different types of people.
 There are careers for people who love to style hair, and enhance facial features by the application of makeup.
 There are also careers for people whose first interest is in helping people, helping them to look and feel their best.
-If that describes you, and you are someone who wants to make a difference in other peoples lives, consider training for a career in electrolysis.
+If that describes you, and you are someone who wants to make a difference in other peoples' lives, consider training for a career in electrolysis.
 Electrolysis is a process that uses electricity to kill unwanted hair at the root, preventing it from being able to re-grow.
 Through a series of electrolysis sessions, this hair can be removed for good.
 Electrologists are the professionals who perform this service, and with the baby boom generation moving into their senior years, the demand for electrologists is growing.

 In Massachusetts, electrologists must be licensed in order to practice.
 To be eligible for the license, you must be eighteen years of age and have completed high school or the equivalent.
 The governing board for electrology in Massachusetts is the Massachusetts Division of Professional Licensure (www.mass.gov/ocabr/government/oca-agencies).
 To take the licensing exam, you must complete at least 1100 hours of course work and training in an accredited program.
 You must also earn one continuing education credit every two years.

 Electrolysis is taught at some schools of cosmetology, hair dressing, and hair styling in Massachusetts, and also at several free-standing schools of electrolysis located throughout the Commonwealth.
 A program may last for eighteen months to two years.
 It covers the anatomy and physiology of skin and hair, and diseases and conditions of each.
 The history of electrolysis will be taught and you will learn about the three basic electrolysis methods.
 These are galvanic, which utilizes electricity, delivered through a probe into the hair root that causes a chemical reaction that kills the hair, thermolytic, which uses radio waves to kill the hair at the root, and blend, which includes elements of both and has advantages of both.
 A fourth method, laser hair removal, which is not a method of electrolysis but is often used to remove unwanted hair, may be taught as well.
 Courses will cover client interaction from initial interview and taking a medical history through post-procedure follow-up.
-Youll get experience handling the equipment as well as cleaning and sterilizing it.
+You'll get experience handling the equipment as well as cleaning and sterilizing it.
 Courses will cover topics in psychology and dermatology.

 Electrology practitioners in Massachusetts must complete 1,100 hours of electrology training to work in this state.
 The Massachusetts Board of Registration of Cosmetology and Barbering handles the licensing process you will need to go through.
 Here is a link to the portal where you will handle the renewal process.
 If you review this fee schedule, you can see that electrologists must renew their license every 2 years in odd-numbered years.
 The deadline for registration is July31st, and the fee is $78.00 to renew your license.